constancehermit/LearnGatling/README.md

 # Load Testing with Gatling

-We're going to be running Gatling in a Docker Container, because this allows us to focus on learning about the tool itself without worrying about installation and configuration.
-Don't worry too much about understanding how Docker works if you haven't used it before, just follow the [Getting Started Guide](https://www.docker.com/get-started).

 ## Prerequisites
 * [**Docker**](https://www.docker.com/get-started) is installed
 * You have a **Text Editor** that you're comfortable with